ruslanmv/ruslanmv.github.io/_posts/2023-10-24-WatsonX-with-LangChain.md

 and we install some additional packages,

-First, make sure you have chromadb, TensorFlow and TensorFlow Hub installed:
+First, make sure you have  TensorFlow and TensorFlow Hub installed:

 ```
 pip install python-dotenv chromadb openai tiktoken  tensorflow tensorflow-hub tensorflow_text